 Part of what makes leisure and pleasure harder to come by is the pace we live by.
 It can be argued that FOMO may hedge some of us into activities to be accepted more than we would like to admit or realize.
 An overlooked part of the underlying mentality is scarcity.
 So many people hoard experiences, even if not pleasurable.
 This insatiability reflects a disconnection from nature and from who they are.
 Operating from this state, rather than abundance, life is not fully lived.
 Only toe-dipped.

-We live in a society that is out of balance.
-Or at least the one that many people participate in.
+An out-of-balance lifestyle is not new by any means.
+The distortions have only increased in our mainstream society.
 Far too many eek by, believing that doing more is the sure road to success.
 Is doing less, having more leisure and pleasure the answer?
 Of course that depends on a person’s definition of success.
 There are however benefits to healthy leisure, including enhanced immune system and self-esteem.

 Getting more leisure and pleasure in your every day life: